IDoCodingStuffs/python-doodles/freeform-log.md

 Gave up trying to figure the implementation for FocalLoss for now.
 Gonna use weighted BCE loss, see if that works.

 Also started getting some `IOError` which went away upon reboot... for now.

+## 7/9
+### 12 PM
+Val loss was failing to converge while train loss was overfitting after the first handful.
+Gonna see if not applying 2D augmentations helps.

+Realized I was deep frying the input again with a `.to(uint8)` call again.
+No wonder it is immediately overfitting.
+Let's see if it does better without it now.

+Although, I will need to do that conversion at some point so that I can use augmentations beyond dropout and rotate.
+Added back with `cv2.convertScaleAbs` since val loss was getting absurdly high